nilesh-verma/gitFinderCRUD/README.md

 GitFinder App
-    This is a learning purpose app which includes all CRUD operation.
+    This is a learning purpose app in Node JS which includes all CRUD operation.